zo3adams/aws-iot-device-sdk-arduino-yun/README.md

 *MQTT\_version* - Version of MQTT protocol for this connection, either MQTTv31 (MQTT version 3.1) or MQTTv311 (MQTT version 3.1.1).
 Default value is MQTTv311.

 **Returns**
 NONE\_ERROR if the setup on openWRT side and connection settings are correct.
 NULL\_VALUE\_ERROR if input parameters have NULL value.
 OVERFLOW\_ERROR if input string exceeds the internal buffer size.
 SET\_UP\_ERROR if the setup failed.
+SERIAL1\_COMMUNICATION\_ERROR if there is an error in serial1 communication between the two chips.
+GENERIC\_ERROR if an unknown error happens.

 <a name="config"></a>
 ### IoT\_Error\_t config(char\* host, int port, char\* cafile\_path, char\* keyfile\_path, char\* certfile_path)